 Replace Your Grass

 Your lawn is one of the most water-intensive plants in your yard.
 And, as you know, it requires year-round maintenance.
-If you no longer have young children, maybe it's time to replace your grass with artificial turf.
+If you no longer have young children, maybe it's time to replace your grass with artificial turf or drought tolerant landscaping.
 You'll have all the green you want – without the hassle.

 Sweep that Driveway